 Some people may be offered dialectical behavioural therapy (DBT).
 In a private rehab centre, you may also be offered holistic therapies such as sports or art therapies, as well as a focus on mindfulness and meditation.

 Once you complete your treatment, you may wish to continue receiving treatment as an outpatient (outpatient treatment).
 Secondary treatment can help to prevent relapse by easing the transition from rehab to your normal life.

-We want you to make a full recovery and live a drug-free life, so contact our addiction specialists for drug or alcohol rehab in Birmingham today.
+We are rooting for your long-term recovery and for you to live a drug-free life, so contact our addiction specialists for drug or alcohol rehab in Birmingham today to get started.

 Nicholas Conn is a leading industry addiction expert who runs the UK’s largest addiction advisory service and is regularly featured in the national press, radio and TV.
 He is the founder and CEO of a drug and alcohol rehab center called Help4addiction, which was founded in 2015.
 He has been clean himself since 2009 and has worked in the Addiction and Rehab Industry for over a decade.
 Nick is dedicated to helping others recover and get treatment for drug and alcohol abuse.
 In 2013, he released a book ‘The Thin White’ line that is available on Amazon.

 Receive a callback, we’re ready to help you get on the road to recovery.